isomerpages/pmo-carbonmarketcoop/index.md

 ---
 layout: homepage
 title: Singapore's Carbon Markets Cooperation
-description: A site of the Singapore Government that shares information on Singapore's carbon market cooperation efforts.
+description: Learn about Singapore's approach to carbon trading, and what it accomplishes.
 image: /images/carbontrading-logo.png
 permalink: /
 notification: ""